 Jambunathan, S., Jayaraman, J.D., Jayaraman, K., & Jayaraman, A. (2018, in press).
 Effect of Peer-led Leadership Workshops on Leadership Skills among Middle School Students in India.
 Journal of Research in Childhood Education.

 International Conference Presentations

-Jayaraman, A., Jayaraman, K., & Jambunathan, S. Comparison of the effectiveness of discovery-based learning and direct instruction strategies used in peer-led leadership workshops in enhancing the leadership skills of children in India (2018).
-Paper to be presented at the Annual Conference of the National Association of the Education of Young Children in November in Washington, DC.
+Jayaraman, A., Jayaraman, K., & Jambunathan, S. (2018) Comparison of the effectiveness of discovery-based learning and direct instruction strategies used in peer-led leadership workshops in enhancing the leadership skills of children in India (2018).
+Paper presented at the Annual Conference of the National Association of the Education of Young Children, Washington, DC.

-Jambunathan, S., Jayaraman, J.D., Jayaraman, A., & Jayaraman, K. Is Peer Led Discovery-Based Learning Effective in Developing Leadership Skills among Middle Schoolers in India?
-Paper accepted to be presented at the Annual Conference of the American Educational Research Association to be held in Toronto, Canada, April 2019.
+Jambunathan, S., Jayaraman, J.D., Jayaraman, A., & Jayaraman, K. (2019).
+Is Peer Led Discovery-Based Learning Effective in Developing Leadership Skills among Middle Schoolers in India?
+Paper presented at the Annual Conference of the American Educational Research Association, Toronto, Canada, April 2019.